On the shape of air bubbles trapped in ice

 In this paper, we investigate the shape of the pores formed during the freezing of ice, and how it is set by the growth history of bubbles.
-We show that under certain conditions, this problem reduces to a single non-linear ordinary differential equation, which we study analytically.
+We show that under certain assumptions, this problem reduces to a single non-linear ordinary differential equation, which we study analytically.
 Two asymptotic regimes are found, one corresponding to fast freezing and the other to the closing of the bubble.
-Under a certain freezing velocity the system undergoes a bifurcation, after which bubbles may be stable instead of closing; this explains how worm bubbles appear and what their equilibrium radius is.
+Under a certain freezing velocity the system undergoes a bifurcation, after which bubbles do not close any more, thus explaining how worm bubbles appear and what their equilibrium radius is.
 Our equation can also be solved numerically, and its solutions matched to the shapes of pores obtained experimentally by freezing deionized water at various freezing rates.
 In most cases a quantitative agreement is found between the solution and the experiments.